Trumpkin’s Notes On Barrels

 • Too Little Volume Per Bather – For healthy air a sauna should have a minimum of 3 m³ (100 cubic feet) per person (assuming proper ventilation), barrels often have about 1/3 this amount.

-• Bacteria, Mold & Other Fungi – Due to being so low, the foot bench (floor in small barrels) does not maintain the 65°c / 150°f temps necessary to kill mold and bacteria.
+• Bacteria, Mold & Other Fungi – Due to being so low, the foot bench (floor in small barrels) does not maintain the 65°c (150°f) temps necessary to kill mold and bacteria.

 • Too Low Of Benches – Too great of temperature and steam stratification resulting in cold feet, cold legs and not so hot bodies.
 Bathers should have a head to toe temperature difference of no greater than 36°f and never more than 48°f – barrels range from 60-120°f.
+We should be evenly enveloped in steam but steam does not descend below about 8″ above the top of the stones.

 • Direct Radiant Heat From The Heater – Undesirable in a sauna.
-Bathers should feel no radiant from the heater.
+Bathers should feel no noticeable radiant from the heater.

-• No Vestibule/Changing For An Air Lock
+• No Vestibule/Changing For An Air Lock.

 • Leaks and Water Stains